cda-tum/mqt-core/docs/dd_package.md

 ```

 Overall, this results in a complexity that, just as in addition, scales linearly with the size of the larger decision diagram.

-## Working with Decision Diagrams in MQT Core

-TODO: Add a section on how to work with decision diagrams in MQT Core.